Tengku Adnan Tengku Mansor

 Tengku Adnan bin Tengku Mansor (Jawi: تڠكو عدنان بن تڠكو منصور; born 20 December 1950) is a Malaysian politician who served as Minister of Federal Territories, Minister of Tourism, Minister in the Prime Minister's Department and Deputy Minister in the Prime Minister's Department in the Barisan Nasional (BN) administration under former Prime Ministers Mahathir Mohamad, Abdullah Ahmad Badawi and Najib Razak and former Minister Pandikar Amin Mulia from January 2001 to the collapse of the BN administration in May 2018 as well as the Member of Parliament (MP) for Putrajaya from March 2004 to November 2022 and Senator from December 2000 to December 2003.

 He is a member and the Division Chief of Putrajaya of the United Malays National Organisation (UMNO), a component party of the BN coalition.
 He has served as the Treasurer-General of UMNO since June 2018.
-He also served as Secretary-General of UMNO from March 2009 to June 2018.
+He previously served as the Secretary-General of UMNO from March 2009 to June 2018.

-In 2018, he was charged with corruption for allegedly accepting bribe by a businessman, which he denied.
-In 2020, he was convicted and sentenced to jail.
-The conviction was overturned on appeal in 2021.
+In 2018, he was charged with corruption for allegedly accepting a bribe from a businessman, an allegation which he denied.
+He was convicted and sentenced to jail in 2020.
+However, the conviction was overturned on appeal in 2021.